solyarisoftware/blomming_api/README.md

 Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed (I'll publish a more stable release by January 2014).

-### v.0.3.11
+### v.0.3.15
-- Prerelease: 30 December 2013
+- Prerelease: 2 January 2014
 - buy endpoints: completed!
 Carts endpoints must be verified with blomming tech team.
 - sell endpoints: almost completed.
 Orders/Shipping Profiles endpoints must be verified with blomming tech team.
-- `blomming_api -e` executable: -e option give info about buy/sell endpoints methods.
+- endpoints test script examples improved.

 ### v.0.3.3
 - Prerelease: 23 December 2013